Unified Micromechanics Theory of Composites: Preliminaries.

-For bond-based peridynamics, the stress representation (\ref{2.17}) can be recast in terms of displacements \BBEQ \bfcL^{\sigma}(\bfC,\bfu):&=&\frac {1}{2} \int_S\int_0^{\infty}\int_0^{\infty} (y+z)^{d-1} \bfC^{\rm bond}((y+z)\bfm,\bfx-z\bfm) \nonumber\\ &\times&[\bfu(\bfx+y\bfm)-\bfu(\bfx-z\bfm) ]\otimes\bfm dzdyd\Omega_{\bf m}. \EEEQ
+For bond-based peridynamics, the stress representation (\ref{2.17}) can be recast in terms of displacements \BBEQ \!\!\!\!\!\!\!\!\!\!\!\!\!\!\bfcL^{\sigma}\!\!\!\!\!\!&&\!\!\!\!\!\!(\bfC,\bfu):=\frac {1}{2} \int_S\int_0^{\infty}\!\!\int_0^{\infty}\!\! (y+z)^{d-1} \bfC^{\rm bond}((y+z)\bfm, \nonumber\\ \!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!&&\!\!\!\!\!\!\!\!\!\!\bfx-z\bfm)[\bfu(\bfx+y\bfm)-\bfu(\bfx-z\bfm) ]\otimes\bfm dzdyd\Omega_{\bf m}. \EEEQ

-It is interesting that equilibrium Eqs. (\ref{2.22}) and (\ref{2.23}) formally coincide, although the kernels $\bfC(\bfx,\bfq)$ (\ref{2.23}) and $\bfC^{\rm bond}(\bfx,\bfq)$ (\ref{2.21}) are conceptually different with different symmetry properties (\ref{2.15}) and (\ref{2.25}), respectively.
-Moreover, in the state-based version, the maximum interaction distance between the points is $2l_{\delta}$ whereas this distance in bond-based peridynamics coincides with the horizon $l_{\delta}$.
-However, this similarity provides a possibility to reformulate the results obtained before for the linear bond-based peridynamic micromechanics (see for details \cite{Buryachenko`2022a} and \cite{Buryachenko`2023k}) to their counterparts for the linear ordinary state-based ones.
+It is interesting that equilibrium Eqs. (\ref{2.12}) and (\ref{2.23}) formally coincide, although the kernels $\bfC(\bfx,\bfq)$ (\ref{2.13}) and $\bfC^{\rm bond}(\bfx,\bfq)$ (\ref{2.24}) are conceptually different with different symmetry properties (\ref{2.14}) and (\ref{2.25}), respectively.
+Moreover, in the state-based version, the maximum interaction distance between the points is $2l_{\delta}$, whereas this distance in bond-based peridynamics coincides with the horizon $l_{\delta}$.
+However, this similarity provides a possibility to reformulate the results obtained before for the linear bond-based peridynamic micromechanics (see for details \cite{{Buryachenko2022a},{Buryachenko2023k}}) to their counterparts for the linear ordinary state-based ones.